 There are only a few countries whose citizens are able to travel to Vietnam without a visa, with the duration of the stay depending on their nationality.
 The majority of foreign citizens are required to obtain a visa to enter Vietnam.
 Travelers from a number of eligible countries are able to apply for a Vietnam eVisa online, which eliminates the need to apply in person from an embassy or consulate.

 Applicants receive an approved eVisa via email, and are able to print a copy to present upon arrival in Vietnam and gain entry to the country.
 An approved eVisa for Vietnam allows a single entry to the country for a maximum stay of 30 days.

 How to Extend a Visa When Visiting Vietnam

 Previously, travelers were able to extend a visa in Vietnam at any of the main Immigration Departments in Hanoi, Ho Chi Minh City, and Da Nang.
-However, this option is no longer available, and those who wish to extend their visa validity are now required to leave the country to renew a Vietnamese visa before they can return.
-The cost to extend a Vietnam visa is the same as the eVisa application fee,
+However, this option is not available at the moment, and those who wish to extend their visa validity are now required to leave the country to renew their Vietnamese visa before they can return.
+The cost to extend a Vietnam visa is the same as the eVisa application fee.

 It is necessary to be outside of Vietnam to submit a new application for an eVisa.
 However, this doesn’t necessarily mean having to return to your home country in order to do so.